 How to Design a Kitchen You'll Never Regret, According to Real Simple Home Designer Delia Kenza

-When designing a home, the kitchen is perhaps the most important room to get right.
-After all, most families spend a ton of time in this multifunctional space—it's the spot to not only cook meals, but also to do homework, take business calls, entertain guests, and hang out.
-With so many demands placed on this space, it means there are also plenty of opportunities to make the wrong design choices along the way.
-But before you start sweating, rest assured that the surefire way to make all the right design moves is to know yourself, your family, and how you'll use this space.
-Once you have that figured out, smaller choices like countertop materials, cabinets, and lighting should all become a little easier.
+When designing a home, the kitchen is arguably the most important room to get right.
+After all, most families spend a ton of time in this multifunctional space—cooking meals, doing homework, taking business calls, entertaining guests, and hanging out.
+With so many demands on this space comes plenty of opportunities to make the wrong design choices along the way.
+Rest assured: The surefire way to make the right design moves is to know yourself, your family, and how you'll use this space.
+With that figured out, smaller choices—like countertop materials, cabinets, and lighting—should be a piece of cake.

 To navigate the complicated world of kitchen design, we reached out to Delia Kenza, the Brooklyn-based interior designer behind the kitchen at the 2021 Real Simple Home.
 Here's her best advice for avoiding common kitchen design mistakes and creating a regret-proof kitchen you'll love.

 "The kitchen layout is very personal and will vary from person to person—plan for your lifestyle," says Kenza.
 Think about how you truly use this space, rather than getting aspirational or letting purely aesthetic choices guide the way.
 For example, if you entertain often and tend to congregate in the kitchen, prioritize an island with plenty of seating so guests can comfortably gather around.